Skip to content

 IndicatorMeaning

-Rev. 1, Rev. 2Revision number — protocol was reopened and edited after being sent
+Rev. 1, Rev. 2Revision number — the protocol was reopened and edited after being sent

 Being editedAnother user is currently editing this protocol — wait or contact them

-The inactivity threshold is configured by the administrator in protocol settings.
+The inactivity threshold is set by the administrator in protocol settings.

-Note: The You’re editing and Being edited indicators appear only for in-progress or in-review protocols.
+Note: The Editing by you and Being edited indicators appear only for in-progress or under-review protocols.
 Sent protocols are no longer edited and therefore have no locks.

 Card view (Mobile)